-Provided a stable vacuum is well-defined, if one calls the scale of the detector interaction $Q \sim \mu$ and chooses a scale $\Lambda \gg \mu$, one can evolve Eq. \ref{cutoff} from $\Lambda$ to $\mu$ and separate the Lagrangian into a finite number of renormalizable terms for which $\Lambda$ can be absorbed into unobservable divergences, and a series in $Q/\Lambda$.
-In this regard, the similarity of the equations \ref{cutoff} to those of generally covariant motion in curved space are not coincidental, they represent the ``scheme independence'' of the regularization of the ``diverging'' terms of the procedure (see \cite{schafer} for a good discussion of this).
-The standard model has been known to arise out of just such a construction, and only physics reducible to renormalizable terms has been seen so far.
+Provided a stable vacuum is well-defined, if one calls the scale of the detector interaction $Q \sim \mu$ and chooses a scale $\Lambda \gg \mu$, one can evolve correlators from $\Lambda$ to $\mu$ and separate the Lagrangian into a finite number of renormalizable terms for which $\Lambda$ can be absorbed into unobservable divergences, and a series in $Q/\Lambda$.
+(For correlators, equations of this form are called {Callan-Symanzik} equations \cite{qft}, {while} for Lagrangians {they are called} the Wetterich {equations} \cite{wetterich,polch,schafer}).